Hydra (genus): Measuring the feeding response

 The feeding response in Hydra is induced by glutathione (specifically in the reduced state as GSH) released from damaged tissue of injured prey.
 There are several methods conventionally used for quantification of the feeding response.
 In some, the duration for which the mouth remains open is measured.
 Other methods rely on counting the number of Hydra among a small population showing the feeding response after addition of glutathione.
-Recently, an assay for measuring the feeding response in hydra has been developed.
-In this method, the linear two-dimensional distance between the tip of the tentacle and the mouth of hydra was shown to be a direct measure of the extent of the feeding response.
+Recently, an assay for measuring the feeding response in Hydra has been developed.
+In this method, the linear two-dimensional distance between the tip of the tentacle and the mouth of Hydra was shown to be a direct measure of the extent of the feeding response.
 This method has been validated using a starvation model, as starvation is known to cause enhancement of the Hydra feeding response.

-Predators
+Ecology

+Hydra, as a carnivorous cnidarian, mainly feeds on small aquatic invertebrates.
+Hydra can also eat worms, young insects, larval mollusks, bluegill larvae, tiny crustaceans (e.g., Daphnia, Cyclops, ostracods, cladocerans, and copepods), and algaes (e.g., Cocconeis placentula, Cyclotella meneghineana, and Navicula zanoni).
+Though some species of Hydra exist in a mutual relationship with various types of unicellular algae.
+The algae are protected from predators by Hydra; in return, photosynthetic products from the algae are beneficial as a food source to Hydra and even help to maintain the Hydra microbiome.
+One example is the Hydra viridissima (green hydra) having a symbiotic relationship with the green algae of the genus Chlorella.

 The species Hydra oligactis is preyed upon by the flatworm Microstomum lineare.
+Some Coleps sp. have also been observed to attack Hydra polyps in groups, with them attacking Hydras' tentacles first before consuming the entire polyps.
+Some other common predators include carnivorous or omnivorous fishes such as guppies, bettas, and gouramis.